Guide for Incoming Students

-Please note that whether you are planning to stay in Lebanon for four months, six months or even a year, you must apply for a one-year residency and the cost is L.L.
-250,000, which must be paid in Lebanese Currency at the General Security.
+Please note that whether you are planning to stay in Lebanon for four months, six months or even a year, you must apply for a one-year residency and the cost is LL 929,000 (includes the cost of residency, notary papers, stamps, and an express fee for an expedited delivery - up to 14 days), which must be paid in Lebanese Currency at the General Security.

 Living in Lebanon

 - Once you arrive to Lebanon, complete the Attestation Form and submit it to the Office of the International Services on your campus.